Dance Dance (film): Soundtrack

 The music for Dance Dance is inspired by the Italo disco style of the eighties and its well known artists such as Modern Talking.
-The main melody of "Zooby Zooby" mimics that of the song "Brother Louie".
+The main melody of "Zooby Zooby" copies that of the song "Brother Louie".
 The singer Alisha Chinai makes here one of her first playback singing steps in "Zooby Zooby".
 Themes from Chariots of Fire and Star Wars feature as incidental music.
 The song "Dil Mera Todo Na" is heavily derived by the English band UB40's "Don't Break My Heart".

 The lyrics of all songs were written by Anjaan, and music of all songs were composed by Bappi Lahiri.

 In 2009, the song Zooby Zooby remake by Sourabhee Debbarma on her first album "Meherbaan Sourabhee" the music was remake by Harpeet Singh and Ajay Singha under label Sony Music Entertainment India.

 Thirty years after the original release, the song "Zindagi Meri Dance Dance" was re-discovered and had a second lease of life in director Ashim Ahluwalia's 2017 gangster film Daddy starring Arjun Rampal.
 The re-release of the song was a huge success, becoming one of the top tracks of the year.

 According to Cinestaan, "In Daddy, director Ashim Ahluwalia gave a fitting tribute to Bappi Lahiri's composition 'Zindagi Meri Dance Dance' from Babbar Subhash's Dance Dance (1987)."

 Ironically Zindagi Meri Dance Dance was left out of the Babbar Subhash film Dance Dance although it featured on the vinyl album release at the time.

 Ahluwalia wanted an authentic 80s Bappi Lahiri sound and not an overproduced remix.
 Norwegian producer Olefonken reworked the song to be more dynamic for contemporary sound systems but kept many of the original elements including the original vocals of Alisha Chinai and Vijay Benedict as well as the original synth and drum machines.
 The choreographer of Ahluwalia's first film Miss Lovely, was ironically Kamal Nath, who had also worked on B. Subhash's disco film Dance Dance and Commando starring Mithun Chakraborty, both of which feature Bappi Lahiri soundtracks.

 Another song from the Dance Dance soundtrack album "Zooby Zooby" was recreated by Rochak Kohli and sung by Sukriti Kakar in the film Naam Shabana (2017).

 In 2022, the song "Zooby Zooby" got a remake for film Dhokha: Round D Corner, sung by Zahrah S Khan and Yash Narvekar with Tanishk Bagchi as composer and Kumaar as lyricist.